 While I got a lot of excitement and encouragement from users, I also perceived that there was a relatively low willingness to pay for a new solution.
 Most product teams operate on shoestring budgets and are seen as a cost center by their organizations.
 Therefore I determined that this product, while useful, would likely see limited success in the market.

-I am in the process of building a machine learning model to translate the biometric data into a model of user affect and frustration.
-As a minimum viable model, I will use a rule based system that will translate tonic skin conductance and heart rate variability into a measure of stress.
-This is essentially guaranteed to work based on prior work in the field, but will have a slow reaction time, won't be able to isolate specific frustrating events, and will need to be hand calibrated to each user.
+As a minimum viable model of user affect, I used a rule based system to translate tonic skin conductance and heart rate variability into a measure of stress.
+This method is based on prior work in the field and has the advantages of being easy to code, interpret, and adjust.
+However, it also has a slow reaction time, is unable to isolate specific frustrating events, and needs to be hand calibrated to each user.

 Both HMMs and LSTMs have the same problem, though LSTMs have it worse, which is the difficulty in collecting labeled frustration data.
-If I had the time and resources to run a human subjects trial, I would be able to get at least some basic training data.
-As it is, I will try to train the model only on my own use.
-Even so, it will be difficult to get enough data, and the data will be polluted by my own expectations for what is frustrating and what isn't.
-Regardless of the overall success of these methods, it will be a good learning experience and form a platform for any future work that may occur.
+A human subjects trial would have been the way to gather training data, but unfortunately was out of scope for this project.
+Instead the model is trained on my own use in a variety of contexts.
+Even so, the data is likely polluted by my own expectations for what is frustrating and what isn't.

 The final model architecture was a pre-trained LSTM that then undergoes transfer learning on the first five minutes of usage in order to adjust for the context of that specific use case.
 This effectively adjusts for many of the per-instance and per-user variables.
 However, it comes with the downside that arousal tends to go down over the course of a usage session as a user settles in.
 The result is that the model can effectively determine arousal peaks and adjust when it is most important to do so, but it is noisy at lower arousal levels.